bkitano/monosemanticity/README.md

 ```
 Since the `ffn_dim_multiplier` is 1.3, the hidden size of the MLP layer is 5324.
 Although in `Towards Monosemanticity` they train the dictionary on the MLP layer, in `Scaling Monosemanticity` they train the dictionary on the residual stream, before the MLP layer.

-Given a residual stream of size $n$ of 4096, and we're 8x-256x overcomplete, we're looking at a dictionary size $m$ of 32768-1048576.
+Given a residual stream of size $n$ of 4096, and we're 8x-256x overcomplete, we're looking at a dictionary size $m$ of 32k-1M features.

 Our model has an encoder and a decoder, both with $mn$ parameters, so we're looking at a total of around $2mn$ parameters, not including biases.